Kanika-30/cursor-ai-setup/README.md

 - Cursor IDE (Version 3.9.16)
 - Git
 - GitHub
+- Claude Code extension
+- Codex extension

 ## Steps Completed

 1. Installed Cursor IDE.
 2. Connected Cursor to my GitHub account.
-3. Attempted to install the Claude Code add-on.
+3. Installed the Claude Code extension.
-4. Attempted to install the Codex add-on.
+4. Installed the Codex extension.
 5. Created a public GitHub repository named `cursor-ai-setup`.
-6. Cloned the repository into Cursor.
+6. Opened the repository in Cursor.
 7. Created this README file.
-8. Saved and committed the README to the GitHub repository.
+8. Saved and committed the README to GitHub.

 ## Issues Encountered

-The assignment instructed me to install the Claude Code and Codex add-ons from Cursor's Extensions marketplace.

-While using Cursor v3.9.16, I could not locate the Claude Code or Codex add-ons.
-I searched the available interface, plugins, and editor options but could not find these extensions.
-It appears that the current Cursor interface differs from the one referenced in the assignment instructions.

-Rather than stopping, I documented the issue and completed the remaining setup steps, including GitHub integration and repository creation.
+Initially, I had difficulty locating the Claude Code and Codex extensions because I was using Cursor's AI Home interface rather than the editor window.
+After switching to the editor and accessing the Extensions Marketplace, I successfully installed both extensions.

+I also installed Git Command Line Tools on macOS to complete the Git setup.

 ## Outcome

-Successfully completed the Cursor setup, GitHub integration, repository creation, documentation, and basic Git workflow while documenting the issue encountered during the extension installation step.
+Successfully completed the Cursor setup, GitHub integration, repository creation, extension installation, documentation, and repository submission.